arturcarvalho/tutorial-1/README.md

 ![Netlify Identity URL](https://user-images.githubusercontent.com/300/67904521-d196d780-fb2b-11e9-9f17-f2f668d1d29e.png)

-For the remainder of the tutorial we're going to run the site in dev mode using Netlify's CLI instead of Hammer's.
+For the remainder of the tutorial we're going to run the site in dev mode using Netlify's CLI instead of Redwood's.
 This gives us the identity functionality we need.
-Hit `Ctrl-C` to exit out of `hammer dev` and start Netlify's dev mode instead:
+Hit `Ctrl-C` to exit out of `redwood dev` and start Netlify's dev mode instead:

     netlify dev